ast-hugger/fabulae/text/pressurised.md

 He held up a second finger.

-'Second: Mr. Fairweather himself.
+'Second: who is Mr. Fairweather?
 He presented himself as a devoted secretary, grief-stricken at the loss of his employer.
-But was this sorrow genuine, or merely part of the same performance—one that included a lock secured only on the very day of the crime?'
+But that appeared to be part of the same performance that included a door lock so thoughtfully tampered with that even a gentleman of Mr. Fairweather's decidedly unrobust constitution could break it down with theatrical ease.'

 A third finger joined the others.